prog4biol/pfb2019/README.md

 > 7) The second subpatterns are retrieved from the match object using the group() method
 > 8) The finditer() functin is executed again, but no matches found, so the loop ends

+FYI: match() function is another regular expression function that looks for patterns.
+It is similar to search but it only looks at the begining of the string for the pattern while search() looks in the entire string.
+Usually search() and findall() will be more useful.

 __Truth and Regular Expression Matches__

 The search(), match(), findall(), and finditer() can be used in conditional tests.
 If a match is not found an empty list or 'None' is returned.
 These both are False.